Architecture B major

 All students studying towards a Bachelor's Degree at UWA are required to Broaden their studies by completing a minimum of four units (24 points) of study outside their degree specific major.
 Broadening is your opportunity to explore other areas of interest, investigate new disciplines and knowledge paradigms and to shape your degree to suit your own aspirations and interests.
 Many of you will be able to undertake more than this minimum amount of broadening study and we encourage you to do so if this suits your aspirations.
 Over the next few months you will find here some broadening suggestions related to your degree-specific major.
 While we know that many students value guidance of this sort, these are only suggestions and students should not lose sight of the opportunity to explore that is afforded by your Broadening Choices.
 Advice can also be sought from your Allocated Student Advising Office.

-Architecture B can be taken as a second major, only in conjunction with the co-requisite Architecture A degree-specific major, in the following degrees:
+Architecture B can only be taken as a second major in the following degree courses:

 Level 1